niplav/site/life_improvements_2030.md

-2021](https://applieddivinitystudies.com/2030/)<!--TODO: tooltip-->, I wrote a [long comment](https://old.reddit.com/r/slatestarcodex/comments/p5lf7n/ordinary_life_improvements_2030/h979po7/) on [/r/slatestarcodex](https://old.reddit.com/r/slatestarcodex), taking the premise more serious.
+2021](https://applieddivinitystudies.com/2030/)<!--TODO: tooltip-->, I wrote a [long comment](https://old.reddit.com/r/slatestarcodex/comments/p5lf7n/ordinary_life_improvements_2030/h979po7/) on [/r/slatestarcodex](https://old.reddit.com/r/slatestarcodex), taking the premise more seriously.
 This is a formatted and revised version of that comment.__

 Life Improvements in 2030